All Episodes

 Barack Obama is giving a press conference at 1.30.

-Did you expect this last-minute development in the exciting fiscal cliff final day of the fiscal cliff, where we're all looking forward to going over the fiscal cliff at midnight at the stroke of midnight.
+We're all looking forward to going over the fiscal cliff at midnight at the stroke of midnight.

 We don't know who they are.

-This is select yeah, it is exciting, HR.
+This is select, yeah, it is exciting, HR.

-I mean, I don't know who these may be the final five or six contestants in the competition to identify Kim Kardashian's baby's father, or they may be beneficiaries of the fiscal cliff deal that is said to be emerging.
+I mean, I don't know who these, these may be the final five or six contestants in the competition to identify Kim Kardashian's baby's father, or they may be beneficiaries of the fiscal cliff deal that is said to be emerging.

 I don't know.

-Could be Kim Kardashian, potential Kim Kardashian baby fathers, or they could be beneficiaries of the fiscal cliff deal that has apparently been negotiated by Joe Biden and Mitch McConnell.
+It could be Kim Kardashian, potential Kim Kardashian baby fathers, or they could be beneficiaries of the fiscal cliff deal that has apparently been negotiated by Joe Biden and Mitch McConnell.

-But that is happening live, 1 30 p.m.
-Eastern time today.
+But that is happening live, 1.30 p.m.
+Eastern Time today.

 It all came about.

-Uh I don't know whether it was on the floor of the Senate, in the well of the Senate, in the men's room of the Senate.
+I don't know whether it was on the floor of the Senate, in the well of the Senate, in the men's room of the Senate.

 I've been in the men's room of the Senate.

-So um uh I've been I've been there.
+So I've been there.

-But I know what it's like in there.
+That's going back always, but I know what it's like in there.

 And nobody knew, but apparently it is the contours of a deal.

-Chuck Todd, Chuck Todd from NBC and uh MSNBC and all the other NBC, Chuck Todd Chuck Todd says, uh, has now treated the more folks on both sides in House and Sen learn about this McConnell Biden deal, the more they don't like.
+Chuck Todd says, has now treated, the more folks on both sides in House and Sen learn about this McConnell-Biden deal, the more they don't like, oh, come on, guys, you're just extras.

 That's all you have to do.

-It's like uh Joe Biden whispered to Mitch McConnell, said, okay, do you think we've strung it out long enough now?
+It's like Joe Biden whispered to Mitch McConnell, said, okay, do you think we've strung it out long enough now?

-Uh can we announce it?
+Can we announce it?

-We what about if we announce it at 1.30?
+What about if we announce it at 1.30?

-We don't want to be l leaving it too late until everybody's left for the New Year's Eve party.
+We don't want to be leaving it too late until everybody's left for the New Year's Eve party.

-We want to get out of town, so let's not leave it until after lunch.
+So let's not leave it until after lunch.

-So the Fiscal Cliff deal has been negotiated by Joe Biden and Mitch McConnell.
+So the fiscal cliff deal has been negotiated by Joe Biden and Mitch McConnell.

-And there will be in there, in the Fiscal Cliff deal, uh breaking news, 1.30 p.m., Barack Obama will be uh uh selected with uh will be appearing with selected members of the American middle class.
+Breaking news, 1.30 p.m., Barack Obama will be selected with, will be appearing with selected members of the American middle class.

-Here we are, here we go.
+Here we go.

-Obama, quote, will quote, deliver remarks about the fiscal cliff at a White House event with middle class Americans who claim to have fathered Kim Kardashian's baby.
+Obama, quote, will, quote, deliver remarks about the fiscal cliff at a White House event with middle-class Americans who claim to have fathered Kim Kardashian's baby.

-That's live, one thirty Eastern time.
+That's live, 1.30 Eastern Time.

 Now, here's the thing.